sooster910/hensley-blog/src/content/posts/why_graphql/index.md

 >
 >
 >
-> Any GraphQL client for data-driven UI applications that does not have a strong opinion on making “fragments” the unit around which the user-interface components are built, is not leveraging key GraphQL design components nor setting you up for success with complex data-driven UI applications.
+> Any GraphQL client for data-driven UI applications that does not have a strong opinion on making "fragments" the unit around which the user-interface components are built, is not leveraging key GraphQL design components nor setting you up for success with complex data-driven UI applications.
 >

 또한가지는 컴파일러이다.